carpentriesoffline/offlinedatasci/paper.md

 ## Summary

-Teaching, learning, and conducting data science often rely on Internet connections for accessing and distributing data, software, and educational materials.
-As a result, it can be challenging to run data science training and conduct data science work in locations with limited or no Internet access.
-We developed the offlinedatasci package to help address this challenge as part of a broader set of tools and instructional materials developed by [CarpentriesOffline](https://carpentriesoffline.org) to facilitate teaching and doing data science in Internet-limited environments.
+Teaching, learning, and conducting data science often rely on internet connections for accessing and distributing data, software, and educational materials.
+As a result, it can be challenging to run data science training and conduct data science work in locations with limited or no internet access.
+We developed the offlinedatasci package to help address this challenge, as part of a broader set of tools and instructional materials developed by [CarpentriesOffline](https://carpentriesoffline.org) to facilitate teaching and practicing data science in internet-limited environments.

-Offlinedatasci automates the downloading and updating of the most recent materials for running workshops, and conducting offline data science work more broadly, including open source statistical and graphing software (R [@r2023] and Python [@rossum2009py]), the associated integrated development environments (IDEs; RStudio [@rstudio2024] and Jupyter Notebooks [@soton403913]), data science focused partial mirrors of the associated package repositories (CRAN, PyPI), and lesson materials structured for local use via the browser.
-This package includes Python and command-line interfaces and is designed for both maintaining local teaching servers (for instructors teaching in Internet-limited environments) and for local use by individual learners and data science practitioners.
+The offlinedatasci package automates downloading or updating a bank of materials for running workshops and conducting offline data science work more broadly.
+These materials include open source statistical and graphing software (R [@r2024] and Python [@rossum2009py]), the associated integrated development environments (IDEs; RStudio [@rstudio2024] and Jupyter Notebooks [@soton403913]), data science focused partial mirrors of the associated package repositories ([CRAN](https://cran.r-project.org/), [PyPI](https://pypi.org/), and lesson materials structured for local use via the browser.
+The package provides both Python and command-line interfaces and is designed for maintaining local servers for instructors to use in teaching or for individual learners and data science practitioners to create a local repository of essential resources.

 ## Introduction and Statement of Need

-Working with data has become more accessible with increased data generation, more open data sharing practices, and improvements in computational power and storage capacity [@kelleher2018ds].
+The practice of data science has become more accessible with increased data generation, more open data sharing practices, and improvements in computational power and storage capacity [@kelleher2018ds].
 In response, there has been an increase in the development of software for